Hiteshbemal24/Food-Starter/README.md

 - **Modern Design**: A sleek interface designed for a seamless user experience.
 - **Smart Filtering**: Advanced filtering options for quick and efficient searches.
 - **Responsive & Fast**: Ensures a smooth and lightning-fast browsing experience across devices.
-- **Secure Transactions**: Implements secure payment gateways for trustworthy transactions.
-- **Analytics Integration**: Gathers insights into user behavior for data-driven improvements.
-- **Collaborative Effort**: Developed with collaboration from [mention any collaborators or teams].

 ## Tech Stack